' Abstract

 inverse.

-parenting styles, as they are clearly important and
+The questionnaire also includes items related to parenting styles, as they are clearly important and

 influential reflections of a national culture.
 For example, recent studies have found that adolescents